oakes/SolidOak/README.md

 ## Introduction

 SolidOak is a simple IDE for Rust.
-It's just a standalone executable that will run anywhere without being installed.
-Until Rust stabilizes, binaries will not be released so you'll need to build from source.
+See [the website](https://sekao.net/solidoak/) for binary releases.
 It has the following features:

 * An embedded copy of [Neovim](https://github.com/neovim/neovim) as its text editor
     - On first launch, it will create ~/.soak and ~/.soakrc (equivalent to ~/.vim and ~/.vimrc)